-- 3.1 General.
-The definitions contained in this chapter shall apply to the terms used in this standard.
-Where terms are not included, common usage of the terms shall apply. - 3.2 NFPA Official Definitions. - 3.2.1\ Approved.
-Acceptable to the authority having jurisdiction. - 3.2.2\ Authority Having Jurisdiction (AHJ).
+3.2 NFPA Official Definitions.

+- 3.2.1 Approved.
+Acceptable to the authority having jurisdiction. - 3.2.2 Authority Having Jurisdiction (AHJ).
 An organization, office, or individual responsible for enforcing the requirements of a code or standard, or for approving equipment, materials, an installation, or a procedure. - 3.2.3 Labeled.
-Equipment or materials to which has been attached a label, symbol, or other identifying mark of an organization that is acceptable to the authority having jurisdiction and concerned with product evaluation, that maintains periodic inspection of production of labeled equipment or materials, and by whose labeling the manufacturer indicates compliance with appropriate standards or performance in a specified manner. - 3.2.4\ Listed.
+Equipment or materials to which has been attached a label, symbol, or other identifying mark of an organization that is acceptable to the authority having jurisdiction and concerned with product evaluation, that maintains periodic inspection of production of labeled equipment or materials, and by whose labeling the manufacturer indicates compliance with appropriate standards or performance in a specified manner. - 3.2.4 Listed.
 Equipment, materials, or services included in a list published by an organization that is acceptable to the authority having jurisdiction and concerned with evaluation of products or services, that maintains periodic inspection of production of listed equipment or materials or periodic evaluation of services, and whose listing states that either the equipment, material, or service meets appropriate designated standards or has been tested and found suitable for a specified purpose. - 3.2.5 Shall.
 Indicates a mandatory requirement. - 3.2.6 Should.
-Indicates a recommendation or that which is advised but not required.
+Indicates a recommendation or that which is advised but not required. - 3.2.7 Standard.

-3.2.7 Standard.
 A document, the main text of which contains only mandatory provisions using the word "shall" to indicate requirements and which is in a form generally suitable for mandatory reference by another standard or code or for adoption into law.
 Nonmandatory provisions shall be located in an appendix or annex, footnote, or fine-print note and are not to be considered a part of the requirements of a standard.